Analysis | What you need to know about Brad Raffensperger

 Here’s more about the Republican standing in the way of Trump’s remarkable attempt to change the will of voters in one of the most important states of the 2020 presidential election.

-Raffensperger drew national attention as secretary of state during Georgia’s 2018 governors race.
+Raffensperger drew national attention as a candidate for secretary of state during the 2018 Georgia governor’s race.
 The then-secretary of state, Republican Brian Kemp, was running for governor against Democrat Stacey Abrams.
-Abrams narrowly lost, and she accused Kemp of using his role as secretary of state to disenfranchise Democratic voters.
+She narrowly lost and accused Kemp of using his role as secretary of state to disenfranchise Democratic voters.

 Raffensperger was running that year to take Kemp’s place as the top election official.
-He was and has been supportive of Kemp’s controversial maneuvers to purge voter rolls (which require people to re-register to vote) and of strict voter ID laws.
+He was and has been supportive of Kemp’s questionable maneuvers to purge voter rolls (which require people to re-register to vote) and of strict voter ID laws.
 As The Fix’s Aaron Blake recaps, last year Raffensperger purged about 4 percent of Georgia voters from voter registration, a move critics labeled undemocratic.
 He was also critical of absentee voting before the pandemic; like many Republicans, he argued it opened the door to fraud.

 His next high-profile moment in the job came in June, during Georgia’s presidential primaries.
 This was one of the first major primaries of the pandemic, and it didn’t go well.
 There were hours-long lines, particularly in Democratic-leaning communities in and around Atlanta, and poll workers struggled to handle new voting machines.
 Voting rights advocates said Georgia election officials didn’t prepare enough for the increase in mail balloting.
 Abrams directly blamed Raffensperger for “inaction, poor planning and horrific execution.”
 Raffensperger said much of the trouble was the fault of Democratic county officials.